All Your Hair Questions, Answered

 How To Take Care Of Long Hair: The Complete Guide

-Just as our bodies need hydration to stay healthy, so does our hair.
-Maintaining a nutritious diet, managing stress, and exercising regularly will help you maintain a healthy body and beautiful hair.
+Though products can do wonders for the look and feel of your hair, true hydration begins with your lifestyle.
+Maintaining a nutritious diet, managing stress, drinking lots of water, and exercising regularly will help you sustain a healthy body and beautiful hair.

 Keep heat styling to a minimum.

 Whether you have waist-long hair or a shorter chop, protecting your strands from the damaging effects of heat is crucial.
 People with long tresses, however, should be particularly wary of the breakage and dryness caused by heat styling since it’s more prone to the effects.
 In fact, we recommend avoiding heat styling and opting for air-dry styles as much as possible.